laurence-ugalde/log-trigger/README.md

 ## License

-Log trigger is licensed under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license, so you can used freely, even for commercial purposes, provided you give appropriate credit to the author.
+Log trigger is licensed under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license, so you can use it freely, even for commercial purposes, provided you give appropriate credit to the author.

 ## Contributing